Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Background

+In our experiments, we have used three benchmark reinforcement learning tasks, as they require complex control and are well-suited to the NEAT algorithm.
+These were Bipedal Walker, Continuous Lunar Lander, and Acrobot \cite{b24}.

-The bipedal walker task requires the agent to walk to the end of the environment (Figure 1).
+The bipedal walker task requires the agent to walk from left to right in the environment (Fig.1, left).
 Agent reward is simply the distance travelled in the time limit, with a penalty for falling over.
-The state space consists of 24 values: 10 lidar readings, each joint angle and speed, leg ground contacts, x and y velocity, hull angle and hull angular velocity.
-The action space or output is the torque to be applied to each of the two hip joints and two knee joints.
+The state space consists of 24 values: 10 lidar readings, each joint angle and speed, leg ground contacts, $x$ and $y$ velocity, hull angle and hull angular velocity.
+The action space, $A$ or output is the torque to be applied to each of the two hip joints and two knee joints.
 That is, $A \in [-1,1]^4$.